• Skip to primary navigation

 Notes

 • Other fresh herbs can be used in place of the sage.
-Use parsley, dill or basil.
+Use parsley, dill, or basil.

-• Baking time will vary, because the size of each fish will vary.
+• Baking time will vary because the size of each fish will vary.
 For smaller fish, check at about 15 minutes.

-• To test fish, open foil and gently twist a fork in the center.
+• To test the fish, open the foil and gently twist a fork in the center.
 If the fish flakes, it's done.
 You can do this through the top right through the skin, or in the center of the cavity.

 • Use caution when eating, a few bones may still remain